dbochicchio/reactor-opensprinkler/README.md

  - operate zones and programs

 On my TODO list:
- - enable/disable zones and programs
+ - enable/disable zones (programs are ok)
- - set rain delay to a personalized amount of hours (now it's fixed to one hour)
+ - set rain delay to a personalized amount of hours (it's fixed to one hour)
- - get program state in reliable way
+ - get program state in a reliable way
- - handle missing actions
+ - handle missing actions (?)
- - move programs from irrigation_zone to a custom capability?
+ - move programs from irrigation_zone to a custom capability (?)

 ## Support